How to get 2023 colour trends from the catwalk to your kitchen

 From there, those colours make their way through the fashion food chain to home décor at Bouclair and paint swatches at Dulux.

-So, how do you use the trending colours for 2023 around the house?
+So, how do you incorporate the trending colours for 2023 into your home decor?
 Try these tips.

 Test before committing

-Paint a small area of a room and look at it in a variety of light conditions, like a sunny day, at night and when it is overcast.
-The more time you think about if that blue shade is right, the greater your success rate.
+Paint a small area of a room and look at it under a variety of lighting conditions, such as on a sunny day, at night, and when it is overcast.
+The more time you think about whether that blue shade is right, the greater your success rate.
+Dulux Colour Sample Pots are available in 100ml (about 3.38 oz) sizes to help you make the right choice.
+(CAA Members also get 25 per cent off and earn three per cent in CAA Dollars®!)

 Have a plan before you buy